dragosboca/timesheet-report-plugin/README.md

 A comprehensive timesheet reporting plugin that generates interactive visualizations, tracks project budgets, and creates detailed reports from your timesheet data stored in Obsidian.
 Features a powerful SQL-like query language with grammar-based parser for flexible data filtering and reporting.

+> **⚠️ Disclaimer**
+> This plugin is vibe-coded and built for personal use.
+While it's fully functional, the codebase may not follow all best practices.
+For the moment, I'm not accepting pull requests, but I **welcome all feedback, suggestions, and bug reports**!
+Feel free to open issues or reach out with your thoughts.

 ## Table of Contents

 1. [Features](#features)